biji/simplenetspeed/README.md

 > **Right click to toggle total data usage visiblity, Right click on total data usage mode in reset counter**
 <p align="center"> <img src='https://user-images.githubusercontent.com/41370460/95724032-78b84480-0c93-11eb-9a2f-07976cb99e19.png' />   =====> To this   <img src='https://user-images.githubusercontent.com/41370460/95724072-8968ba80-0c93-11eb-98c9-e5651167760d.png' /></p>

-> **Right click continuosly for 4 times to toggle vertical alignment, This can also be applied to 5th mode**
+> **Right click continuosly for 4 times in any mode to toggle vertical alignment, You will se "-v" written in 5th mode after total download data if this is enabled**

 > **Middle click to change font size**